eworm-de/mkinitcpio-ykfde/README-dracut.md

 > ykfde-cpio

-This will write a cpio archive `/boot/ykfde-challenges.img` containing your current challenges.
+This will write a cpio archive to `/boot/ykfde-challenges.img` containing your current challenges.
 Enable systemd service `ykfde` to do this automatically on every boot: